Dominant caste: Caste groups considered as dominant caste

 Several caste groups are considered as dominant caste in several parts of India, depending upon their economic status and political representation in the region.
-In Bihar, Koeri, Kurmi and Yadav are considered as dominant caste groups, as these middle peasant castes became prime moving force in the post land reforms period by increasing their landholding at the cost of big landlords and dislodging the erstwhile elite groups from political power.
-In south India, castes like Lingayat and Vokkaliga are considered as dominant castes.
+In Bihar, Koeri, Kurmi and Yadav are considered as dominant caste groups, as these middle castes became prime moving force in the post land reforms period by increasing their landholding at the cost of big landlords and dislodging the erstwhile elite groups from political power.

+In Karnataka, castes like Lingayat and Vokkaliga are considered as dominant castes.
 Author Alakh Sharma notes that in the post independence India, the upper middle castes of Bihar, which included Koeri, Kurmi and Yadav caste, were the beneficiary of incomplete Green Revolution.
 This social group cornered the institutional credit and were able to produce much more from their land as compared to the upper caste landholders.
 The failure of upper caste big peasants and landlords in using their land with productivity led to loss of land by way of selling.
 Sharma observes that in comparison to other social groups, the dispossession of land from the upper caste happened at a higher rate.
 This transformation gradually change the economic profile of rural area in states like Bihar.
 Riding upon the wave of change, the dominant groups from upper middle caste viz.
 Koeri, Kurmi and Yadav rose to prominence in rural agrarian society.
 This change in hierarchy in the space of economy also elevated these castes as new political elite of the state, which was followed by defeat and weakening of upper caste controlled Indian National Congress in Bihar.

 The erstwhile dominant caste in Bihar were Rajput and Bhumihar, who until 1967, dominated the rural landscape.
 However, due to intense rivalry between them, they lost in political space to the middle castes, the trio of Yadav, Koeri and Kurmi.
 Later, the upper caste moved to cities in search of more opportunities, leading to a vacuum in the dominant space occupied by them in rural areas in all walks of life.
 This vacuum was filled by newly prosperous upper middle castes, who gradually took over the dominant space in rural areas.
 It is believed that the economic and educational development of certain Backward Castes (dubbed as upper middle caste) made them conscious of their rights and numerical superiority, which raised their representation in democratic politics, and by 1967, they emerged as political force in states like Bihar.